lejaka/fullstack/README.md

 ## Troubleshoot  Frontend
 - Please make sure you have node and angular installed.
 - cd into the application directory
+- Run the command "npm install"
-- Run the application (using ng serve -o)
+- Run the application (using "ng serve -o" command)
 - This section is incomplete

 ## Home page